 Distribution: what you’re selling, and where

 Distribution is all about your sales: what rooms you’re selling online, and through which websites (channels).
-Your property may be available on Booking.com and various other sites, and sometimes it can be hard to keep on top of it all.
+Your property may be available on Booking.com, your direct website, and various other OTAs – sometimes it can be hard to keep on top of it all.

 If you’re having trouble keeping all your different channels accurate and up-to-date, you might want to consider using a channel manager alongside your reservation system.
 This is the most fundamental hotel management software, as it links to your PMS system, pulling all your channels together in one place – making it much easier to manage your hotel reservations, update your availability and reduce errors.